wilyarti/hashtree/README.md

 hashtree is a data dedeplication program that features client side encryption and S3 compatibility.
 I creates snapshots in time of entire directory structures that can be duplicated or restored at a later date.

-Files are note deleted on the server, they are just ommited from the file system structure - these files remain in the database and this means they will not be uploaded again at later date.
+Files are never deleted on the server, they are just ommited from the file system structure in the snapshot - these files remain in the database and this means they will not be uploaded again at a later date.

+This also means that if you backup files frequently the modified copies will be kept frozen in time and can be restored later.

 The program requires a ".htcfg" file with the following in the ~ (home) directory:
 ```